margomerritt/Data-Knights/README.md

 ## Overview

-### Communication protocols
-A group chat was formed on Slack.
-Slack is the primary form of communication for this project.
-We have one stand-in zoom scheduled per week in addition to the two regularly scheduled class times.
-Additional zoom meetings will be scheduled as needed throughout the course of this project.

-## Segment 1

 Topic: Movie Productions

 Question to answer: To predict whether or not a new movie is likely to win an Oscar.